KineticLensman/KineticLensman.github.io/_posts/2020-04-18-looping-deep-dive.md

 ## Design planning

-At this point, instead of starting to hack together a quick-and-dirty solution, I decided to spend some time thinking through the overall implementation approach - since `loop` / `recur` seemed like the most complex change I'd yet made to `JKL` 1.0.
-(Incidentally, I made an unconscious decision to implemennt `loop` in the underlying C# rather than to create a `loop` macro in `JKL` itself.
-I only realised a macro would have been an alternative when I came across [this blog](https://8thlight.com/blog/patrick-gombert/2015/03/23/tail-recursion-in-clojure.html)).
+At this point, instead of starting to hack together a quick-and-dirty solution, I spent some time thinking through the overall implementation approach - since `loop` / `recur` was the most complex change to `JKL` 1.0 so far.
+(Incidentally, I made an unconscious decision to implement `loop` in the underlying C# rather than to create a `loop` macro in `JKL` itself.
+I only considered a macro approach when I came across [this blog](https://8thlight.com/blog/patrick-gombert/2015/03/23/tail-recursion-in-clojure.html)).

 I wrote this section over several days - in effect roughing out a high-level design of the proposed solution, although I hadn't planned that when I started writing it.
 My first step was to fully understand the context for designing the new functionality, which meant re-acquainting myself with the basics of evaluation in `JKL` itself.

 ## The starting point - `EVAL` in `JKL` 1.0

+`EVAL` is the core of the `JKL` Read-Eval-Print-loop (REPL).
 The `EVAL` function takes two arguments:
 * A `JKL` expression represented as an Abstract Syntax Tree (AST)
 * An environment `env` object that holds the context (symbols and their values) within which the AST should be evaluated.
 Environments are described [here] (https://www.non-kinetic-effects.co.uk/blog/2020/05/03/environments)

-`EVAL` is essentially a large C# switch statement whose cases correspond to `JKL` special forms , e.g. `fn*`, `do`, `def!`, `let*`, etc (the switch default is normal function application).
-When the AST is a special form, `EVAL` evalates the statements in the AST body and finshes by either:
+`EVAL` is a large C# switch statement whose cases correspond to `JKL` special forms , e.g. `fn*`, `do`, `def!`, `let*`, and whose  default case is normal function application.
+When the AST is a special form, `EVAL` evalates the statements in the AST body and finishes by either:
 * Directly returning a `JKL` value
 * Returning the value calculated by a recursive call to `EVAL`
 * Where Tail Call Optimisation is possible rather than recursion, looping back to the beginning of `EVAL`, helping to avoid stack overflow in the underlying C#

 ## A conceptual model for `loop` and `recur` in `JKL`

-Conceptually, `recur` returns control to a previous point in the evaluation - specifically the corresponding `loop` or containing function - passing back new values for the `loop` variables or the function arguments.
-Once the new bindings are established, `JKL` reevaluates the forms in the body of the `loop` or function.
+Conceptually, `recur` returns control to a previous point in the evaluation - specifically the corresponding `loop` or containing function - passing back new values to be bound to the `loop` variables or the function arguments.
+Once the new bindings are established, `JKL` reevaluates the body forms of the `loop` or function.
 Evaluation continues until the flow of control reaches the end of the `loop` (or function) without invoking `recur`, as in the `factorial` example above, when the loop counter reaches 0.
 Furthermore, if the `recur` implementation can use TCO, then an infinite loop (e.g. `(loop () (recur))`) shouldn't in itself cause stack overflow in the underlying C#.

 Unfortunately, there is no precedent for this process in `JKL` (or MAL): none of the existing special forms explicitly return control to a previous point.
 Furthermore, with the exception of the `Env` mechanism, there is no explicit tracking of the evaluation stack or the state of the computation as it progresses.
 So some new mechanisms are going to be needed.